 Perhaps the most important changes and provisions for the eNLC came to Article VIII, which addresses rule-making.
 The new provisions allow rules to be adopted directly by the Interstate Commission.
 These rules are legally binding in all compact states.
-There is no requirement that rules be ratified or adopted by individual states, which should increase efficiencies.
+There is no requirement that rules be ratified or adopted by individual states, which should increase efficiency.
 The provision allows for many different requirements, such as notification to the public for any rule changes.
 It requires the opportunity for comment, public hearing, and consideration.
 It also requires voting upon proposed rules, and requires responses to comments that are received.

 To make the NLC more effective, the new provisions also improved the dispute resolution process.
-In the event that no resolutions are possible, the eNLC set up means of termination from the NLC.
+In the event that no resolutions are possible, the eNLC sets up means of termination from the NLC.
 It also clearly defines the method through which a state can enter into the compact, or withdraw if desired.

 So what does all of this mean to nurses working the floor?
 It means that the NLC has been improved and made more efficient and less cumbersome.
 It also means that regions that are not compact states may soon be more enticed to join.
 If you’re not in one of the compact states, it may be only a matter of time until your state adopts the NLC.

 Common Myths About the NLC